Sustainable Energy Use at Mahon Point Shopping Centre

 And many of our retail supply partners are also committed to sustainable energy, notably our weekly Farmers Market.

-Below is an example of some of the initiatives we have undertaken, and be assured, we have plans for more…
+Either check out our brochure below, or read down the page to learn about some of the initiatives we have undertaken, and be assured, we have plans for more…

 In summer 2020 we installed a large number of Photo Voltaic (PV) panels on the roof of the centre.